joseangelmm/algorath-test/README.md

    "APIKey": "value",
    "APISecret": "value"
 }
-//If you don't let me know to give you
+//If you don't have it let me know to give you

 3) Make a GET request to endpoint /start to conect with websocket